inpsyde/multisyde/readme.txt

 3. Site Active Plugins management with bulk deactivation modal
 4. Advanced site retrieval using get_site_by() function

+== Upgrade Notice ==

+Update for the latest enhancements and improvements.
+MultiSyde evolves continuously based on community feedback.

 == Changelog ==

 = 1.0.1 =